jinchen-hu/ADT_Algo_Exercises/Algorithms/Common/Java.md

 1. Encapsulation: The impelementation and state of each object are privately hidden in a class.
 Other objects cannot access them.
 It makes the program self-contained and increases the security
 2. Abstraction: Abstract the common characteristics from something, not focus on details
 3. Inheritance: Relationships and subclasses between objects.
 Allow us to reuse common logic and functions
-4. Polymorphism: Perform a signle actions in different ways.
+4. Polymorphism: Perform a signle action in different ways.
 Same type of two objects call the different output.
 Complile type->supper class, Running type->subclass